lasit/precision-rifle-load-development-v3/docs/COMPONENTS.md

 - Displays the current component lists from Lists.yaml
 - Allows adding, editing, and deleting components for all component types
-- Manages all component types including: distance, calibre, rifle, case_brand, powder_brand, powder_model, bullet_brand, bullet_model, primer_brand, primer_model, brass_sizing, neck_turned, and sky conditions
+- Manages all component types including: distance, calibre, rifle, case_brand, powder_brand, powder_model, bullet_brand, bullet_model, primer_brand, primer_model, brass_sizing, neck_turned, mandrel, and sky conditions
+- Provides "Move Up" and "Move Down" buttons for reordering list items
+- Smart button states that disable when items can't be moved (first/last position)
+- Auto-save functionality that preserves order in Lists.yaml
+- Selection follows moved items for better user experience
+- Order is maintained across all dropdown menus in the application
 - Saves changes to the Lists.yaml file
 - Emits a signal when component lists are updated to refresh all dependent modules
 - Provides centralized management for all dropdown options used throughout the application